-Houston, TX (April 9, 2014) Silis Muhammad, the foremost leader in Afrodescendant human rights and reparations, recently informed the Black public of his letter to U.S. President Obama, Congress, the Joint Chief of Staff, and the Pope of Rome, outlining the Afrodescendant claim for reparations for slavery while also growing his long list of achievements in the areas of human rights and reparations.
+Houston, TX (originally posted April 2014; updated 2022) – Silis Muhammad, the foremost leader in Afrodescendant human rights and reparations, informed the Black public of his letter to U.S. President Obama, Congress, the Joint Chief of Staff, and the Pope of Rome, outlining the Afrodescendant claim for reparations for slavery while also growing his long list of achievements in the areas of human rights and reparations.
 Click to read the letter .

 While Mr. Muhammad’s letter may interest the Black Family, it may not be known that Mr. Muhammad’s work as a proven worker for Afrodescendant human rights and reparations for plantation slavery goes as far back as 1994.

-Vice President Raashida Taalib-Din of the Lost-Found Nation of Islam/Afrodescendant Nation, said, “the first time that I heard his “Separation, Reparations, and Taxation” lecture in Chicago, Illinois in 1990 is when I first recognized Mr. Muhammad’s quest for Afrodescendant reparations.”
-Read the letter to U.S. President Obama here.
+Former Vice President Raashida Taalib-Din of the Afrodescendant Nation, said, “the first time that I heard his “Separation, Reparations, and Taxation” lecture in Chicago, Illinois in 1990 is when I first recognized Mr. Muhammad’s quest for Afrodescendant reparations.”
+Read the letter to U.S. President here.

 Mr. Muhammad’s abbreviated list of United Nations (UN) interventions delivered in advancement of Afrodescendant human rights and reparations for plantation slavery is listed below: